Waidhoferj/474-final-project/README.md

-Object on a path: Planets asteroids (and other ships if time permits) Billboard animation : I’ll use the explosion texture animation for the ship being destroyed Particle system : Space hazards & photon torpedos?
+Object on a path: Planets asteroids (and other ships if time permits) Billboard animation : I’ll use the explosion texture animation for the ship being destroyed Particle system : Space hazards & photon torpedoes?
 I’ll have something that emits hazardous particles where particles have a lifetime and such.

 ## Ubuntu Linux